C++/CLI: Tracking references

 A tracking reference in C++/CLI is a handle of a passed-by-reference variable.
-It is similar in concept to using (reference to a pointer) in standard C++, and (in function declarations) corresponds to the keyword applied to types in C#, or in Visual Basic .NET.
-C++/CLI uses a syntax to indicate a tracking reference to a handle.
+It is similar in concept to using *& (reference to a pointer) in standard C++, and (in function declarations) corresponds to the ref keyword applied to types in C#, or ByRef in Visual Basic .NET.
+C++/CLI uses a ^% syntax to indicate a tracking reference to a handle.

 The following code shows an example of the use of tracking references.
 Replacing the tracking reference with a regular handle variable would leave the resulting string array with 10 uninitialized string handles, as only copies of the string handles in the array would be set, due to them being passed by value rather than by reference.